sla686/full-stack-online-project/README.md

 3. **_For /api folder only:_** Create '/api/.env' file with your enivronmental variables.
 Use '/api/.env.example' file as a template!

+4. **_For /client folder only:_** In each component and helper verify the URL you would like to use for backend (later I'm planning to use .env to simplify)

-4. Start the project in development mode
+5. Start the project in development mode

 - For /api